igoramadas/jarbunq/README.md

 ## Planned features

-- Web frontend to manage and query options and payments
+- Web frontend to configure the settings and view status / logs
+- Make a "generic" email action that can be fully configured via rules / settings

 ## Installing